Jack Dreyer: The Maytag is Better Than Ever

 Free Agent Contract

-Despite the fact that Dreyer was still “knee deep” in his Tommy John rehab, the Dodgers signed him to an Undrafted Free Agent Contract in August of 2021.
+Even though Dreyer was still “knee deep” in his Tommy John rehab, the Dodgers signed him to an Undrafted Free Agent Contract in August of 2021.
 He didn’t pitch the remainder of that year, then threw just 12.1 innings in 2022 at the Complex.

 Dreyer was super pumped to get back at it, and, no doubt, he sprouted faster than an Iowa Corn Field in Early Summer.